 This document explains the policies and procedures we are employing to mitigate COVID-related risks at school.
 That approach is built around intensive new health monitoring and screening procedures, as well as new classroom/school day procedures designed to reduce the number of contacts during the school day and limit the group size and interactions.
-Dr. Christ issued ADHS Emergency Order 2020-04 on November 20 which has changed our policies regarding mask wearing for the youngest students.
-These new procedures will require younger children (2-5 yrs old) to wear masks in the classroom and outside where feasible.
+We continue to follow the guidance of the Maricopa County Public Health Department and the Arizona Department of Health Services for our policies regarding mask wearing for ages two and up when on campus including outside where feasible.
 Staff will continue to wear masks.
-They will be mindful of this new requirement and will observe students though not insist on the social distancing rules expected of older children and adults.
+They will be mindful of this new requirement and will observe students though not insist on the social distancing rules for younger students that is expected of older children and adults.
 Lower elementary, upper elementary and middle school students and staff will wear masks in the classroom and outside where feasible.
 The extended care program will segregate students by classroom.

 Each classroom within the school will allow children to play during recess and outside time.
 We will stagger start times, lunch/recess times and departure times to reduce the group size and exposure among different age groups.
 Again, this is a strategic risk assessment where students will have their own classmates to interact, play and practice healthy distancing.
-Our teacher to student ratio will be no greater than 1:14 in elementary and 1:10 in primary and 1:6 in toddler programs.
+Our teacher to student ratio will be no greater than 1:16 in middle school, 1:14 in elementary, 1:10 in primary and 1:6 in toddler programs.